sourcegraph/about/handbook/product/product_management/direction_template.md

 ## Themes

-What are high level themes or principles we use to guide prioritisation?
-What are we focusing on in the next few years?
+What are high level themes or principles you are using to guide prioritization within your three year strategy, and why?
+What are the groupings of features/problems to solve that you are focusing on in that period?

 > Examples:
 >